 - Men are more likely to have a stroke, but more women are more likely to die from it.

-- Women tend to have more atypical symptoms such as sudden face, arm or leg pain, nausea, chest pain, shortness of breath and a racing heart.
+- Women tend to have different stroke symptoms than men, such as sudden face, arm or leg pain, nausea, chest pain, shortness of breath and a racing heart.

-- Stroke is more disabling and deadly in African Americans.
+- Stroke is more disabling and deadly in Black Americans.

 - Two-thirds of all strokes occur in people older than 65.